s4wave/spacewave/README.md

 Forge is a cross-platform distributed Job pipeline system with p2p workers.

-It can be used to create build and data processing pipelines, or to create automated responses to changes in real-world systems.
+Forge has a wide variety of applications from build pipelines to automated responses to real-world conditions.

-[Hydra] defines the [World] structure as a key/value store with a graph db.
+[Hydra] defines the [World] structure as a key/value store with a Cayley graph.

 The objects in the graph database can point to any other block-graph structure: for example: Key/value stores, MySQL Databases, Git repos, even nested Worlds.